flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 ### Public reward data

 Public reward data includes the following files:
-- `reward-epoch-info.json` - extracted data that are input to reward calculation.
+- `reward-epoch-info.json` - extracted data about reward epoch (offers, signing policy, feeds, boundaries, etc.).
 - `reward-distribution-data.json` - all aggregated reward claims in the order as they are put into the Merkle tree, together with Merkle proofs and all pieces of data that are necessary to reconstruct the Merkle tree (one can use [MerkleTree.ts](../../libs/ftso-core/src/utils/MerkleTree.ts) lib).

 ### Detailed reward calculation data